Jnhcau/Maize-Graph-Pangenome/README.md

 If you have any questions, feel free to contact me.
 For more data resources, please visit [maizepan.cn](http://maizepan.cn)

+Please cite the following if you use MaizeGP, the portal, or downloaded datasets in your work:
-If you find our data useful, please cite the following publication: *MaizeGP: A Graph-Based Pangenome for High-Resolution Structural Variation and Exploratory Trait Analysis in Maize*.
+MaizeGP: A Graph-Based Pangenome for High-Resolution Structural Variation and Exploratory Trait Analysis in Maize. (submitted)